 The advantages of this couple’s new place were very clear: beamed ceilings and big windows in every room brought lovely natural light throughout the unit, and original hardwood floors lent a relaxed look to the space.
 The kitchen, visible from the foyer, dining room, and living room, had two gracious windows but was outfitted with miniature appliances, isolated blocks of cabinets, and dark finishes.
 And while the kitchen and both bathrooms had been treated to some relatively recent updates, this couple saw potential for modern features and additions that would help them get settled.
 With the closing officially on the books, the couple posted their project on Sweeten, calling for a designer and builder who could help them make the most of the square footage in the kitchen and bathrooms before moving in.

-Paulina and Albert began with the kitchen, gutting the space entirely.
+The contractors began with the kitchen, gutting the space entirely.
 The apartment’s oak floors were worn, but the telltale parquet plank details and inlaid borders were enough to convince the team to leave them in place, restore them, and extend them into the kitchen, replacing the section of pine flooring that had made its way in during a previous renovation.

-Paulina and Albert specialize in custom millwork and brought a signature white shaker look to this couple’s kitchen.
+This design-build firm specializes in custom millwork and brought a signature white shaker look to this couple’s kitchen.
 They went minimal in the most visible places, limiting full cabinet lines to one wall, adding a bit of open shelving to the windowed wall, and significantly extending base cabinets around the back wall of the dining nook.
 These design decisions aimed for maximum light and an open feel.
 They tore out the windowsill just to the left of the dining nook to make way for that additional counter and cabinet space, and finished the full set with contrasting black knobs and sturdy pulls.
 The old black stone counters were replaced with white and soft gray quartz, blending the new white and black combo seamlessly.

 The homeowners were keen on replacing their compact oven and dishwasher with full-size versions, so the pair gained a sleek new Verona gas range with an exhaust hood fashioned with custom oak shelves on either side, stained to match the new floors.
 A full size Bosch dishwasher took the place of the old, just to the left of the stove and concealed behind coordinating cabinetry panels.
 The couple chose a large white Kohler farmhouse sink and chrome Moen faucet, situated nicely under the far window.